dwjoyce/pythonbook/chapters/Escaping the cycle.rst

 Escaping the cycle
 ==================

+.. quote:: Edsger Dijkstra

+    If debugging is the process of removing software bugs, then programming must be the process of putting them in.

 In the previous chapter we posed a problem that a sequential way of programming cannot solve - needing to repeat a block or set of instructions a number of times that is unknown in advance.
 In other words, you have to repeat a set of statements, but you only know when to stop at the very end.
 It is not possible to code this in a top-down or sequential way.
 However, we can achieve this by using loops in our programs.

 Breaking out